Samsung/tizen-docs/docs/platform/reference/tizen-studio/emulator-extension-guide.md

        If you used `git submodule` to manage the `emulator-kernel` repository as a subdirectory, it can be convenient to create a wrapper `Makefile` in the parent directory.
 3. After you have built and tested your extension, push your code to the `emulator-kernel` Git repository.

-## Developing Emulator Manager Extensions
+## Developing emulator manager extensions

 Before developing Emulator Manager extensions, you must understand the structure of the Emulator Manager.
 The Emulator Manager has the following components:
 - `em-lib.jar` manages the common parts of the UI and CLI.
 It loads the plugin `.jar` file and the default property `.xml` file.